SaneaV/Application-Ecosystem-of-Moldavian-Filling-Stations/README.md

 - [TODO](#todo)

 # API
-To identify best fuel price and fuel station location was used: [ANRE-API](https://api.iharta.md/anre/public/)
+To identify the best fuel price and fuel station location was used: [ANRE-API](https://api.iharta.md/anre/public/)

 ## Telegram functionality

-User is able to specify a certain search radius and coordinates to execute the following functions:
+The User is able to specify a certain search radius and coordinates to execute the following functions:
 1. Display all fuel stations (coordinates on map + all available fuel prices).
 2. Display nearest fuel station (coordinates on map + all available fuel prices).
 3. Display fuel station with the best \<fuel\> price (coordinates on map + \<fuel\> price).